-Upon taking office as Probate Judge in Franklin County, Ohio, Judge Robert Montgomery had a vision to change the guardianship system from an attorney-based guardianship system to one where social services agencies take the lead in protecting the needs of the indigent.

-Today, the Franklin County Guardianship Services Board is making that vision reality.
-A social-services model has been established, which allows social workers and other professionals with specific expertise to assist vulnerable sectors of the population more efficiently than other methods.
+His vision involved a transition from what was then an attorney-based guardianship system to one where social service agencies took the lead in protecting the needs of the indigent in Franklin County.
+A social-services model allows social workers and other professionals with specific expertise to assist vulnerable sectors of the population more efficiently than other methods.

-Columbus's guardianship system serves a large, diverse population.
-Judge Montgomery's idea called for two major governmental agencies in Franklin County to join the effort.
-Those two organizations, the Alcohol, Drug & Mental Health (ADAMH) Board of Franklin County and the Franklin County Board of Developmental Disabilities, serve many county residents who rely on guardianship assistance.
+Columbus, the nation's 14th largest city and the Midwest's second largest city behind Chicago, is the county seat of Franklin County, so its guardianship system serves a large, diverse population.
+Montgomery's idea called for two major quasi-governmental agencies in Franklin County to join the effort.
+Those two organizations, the Alcohol, Drug & Mental Health (ADAMH) Board of Franklin County and the Franklin County Board of Developmental Disabilities, serve many impoverished county residents who rely heavily on guardianship assistance.

-The Judge approached David Royer, the CEO of ADAMH and Jed Morison, Superintendent/CEO of the Board of Developmental Disabilities, to gauge their interest in his idea: a Guardianship Services Board (GSB).
+Montgomery approached David Royer, the CEO of ADAMH and Jed Morison, Superintendent of the Board of Developmental Disabilities, to gauge their interest in his idea: a Guardian Services Board (GSB).
 The judge believed that if the probate court partnered with those two agencies, wards could be efficiently served by the board if they did not have someone who agreed to act as their guardian.

-His vision included licensed social workers, "people who know the ins-and-outs of system," serving as the guardians for those in need.
+Montgomery's vision included licensed social workers, "people who know the ins-and-outs of system," serving as the guardians for those in need.
 Rather than naming a specific person as the ward's guardian, the head of the GSB, currently Jack R. Kullman, Jr., would be named as guardian.
 However, the licensed social workers working for the GSB would actually provide the various guardianship needs of its wards.